chlee-0/RL_canonical_forms_math/pre_school/6_dqn_PentagonPuzzle.md

 ## What is new vs Phase 5 (Gridworld DQN)?

 - **Input size** is 5 (the vector itself), **output size** is 5 actions.
 - **State scale.** Use a simple normalization (e.g., divide by a constant like 20–50 or clip to a range) so the net sees moderate numbers.
+In the code below we simply divide by 20.0, which roughly matches the magnitude of $s_\text{init}$.
 - Episodes are cut off after at most **50 steps** (if we have taken 50 moves without reaching success, we just stop that episode), matching Phase 4.
 - Everything else (replay, target net, $\epsilon$-greedy, TD target) is unchanged.